Tuesday, May 21, 2013

 Vivitar 135mm f/2.8 Auto Telephoto Close Focusing

 Back in 2010 I published two articles on 135mm focal length lenses.
-The first was an overview with a special focus on Pentax, since I was using that system extensively at the time.
-The second article went into more detail and recommended three specific models.
+The first was an overview while the second went into more detail and recommended three specific models.
+But I never detailed the lens that was my favourite of the bunch.
+With spring flowers begging for photos, it's time to set that right!

 Vivitar 135mm f/2.8 Auto Telephoto Close Focusing